-Tower is a discipline requiring a high platform to locate the automatic trap; the shooting stand comprises five concrete pads placed in front of the tower frame and shooters face away from the tower as part of the course.
+Tower is a discipline requiring a high platform to locate the automatic trap.
+The shooting stand comprises five concrete pads placed in front of the tower frame and shooters face away from the tower as part of the course.

-Trap Shooting uses one automatic trap concealed in a bunker.
-Capable of operating at various angles and can throw targets in an arc to the left and right of the centre line.
+Trap Shooting uses one automatic trap concealed in a bunker, capable of operating at various angles and can throw targets in an arc to the left and right of the centre line.
 The shooters shoot off pads that are either level with the top of the bunker or one metre below the bunker.

 American Skeet is set over eight shooting stands positioned in a semi-circle between two automatic traps facing each other.
-One trap is located about three metres above the ground an the other is positioned at ground level.
+One trap is located about three metres above the ground and the other is positioned at ground level.
 As the shooter moves from stand to stand, the angle of the target flight varies.

 The most commonly used shotgun for clay target events in Queensland is an Under and Over (UxO) double-barrelled shotgun, so known because the two barrels are positioned one above the other.
 This configuration allows for both barrels to share the same sighting plane, making for easier target acquisition and more accurate shooting.